Hurricane Eta brings disastrous flooding to Central America, with concern growing in southeastern U.S.

 Eta’s propensity to spell a flood disaster is reminiscent of Mitch in 1998, which made landfall as a Category 1 storm in Honduras before dropping up to 75 inches of rain.
 More than 11,000 perished in severe flooding and mudslides across Central America.

 Slow-moving Eta will drift northwest into Honduras on Wednesday afternoon, meandering northwestward before clipping coastal Guatemala and Belize between Thursday and Friday morning.
-On Friday afternoon, Eta is likely to slip into the northwest Caribbean, where water temperatures are plenty warm to support reintensification, and begin what could be a problematic second act.
+On Friday afternoon, Eta is likely to slip into the northwest Caribbean, where water temperatures are plenty warm to support reintensification and begin what could be a problematic second act.

 Eta to affect Cuba, with risk increasing in southeastern U.S.

 While uncertainty abounds, there is an increasing risk that Eta, in reinvigorated form, could whir through Cuba and close to Florida and the southeastern United States.
-The risk of direct impacts from wind, rainfall, and/or possible storm surge was slowly but steadily climbing in the Sunshine State, with models converging on the likelihood of Eta’s redevelopment.
+The risk of direct impacts from wind, rainfall and/or possible storm surge was slowly but steadily climbing in the Sunshine State, with models converging on the likelihood of Eta’s redevelopment.

-After the disheveled circulation exits Central America, intensification will likely ensue.
+After the disheveled circulation exits Central America, intensification will probably ensue.
 However, the rate of that strengthening will heavily depend on how intact and organized Eta’s core vortex is pending its days-long encounter with land.

 Eta will probably collide with Cuba as a waterlogged tropical storm late Saturday or Sunday, once again passing over land as its strength plateaus or falters.
-After that, the range of possible scenarios widens, as it is unclear how quickly Eta gets swept west around an approaching upper-level low pressure system over the Gulf of Mexico.
+After that, the range of possible scenarios widens, as it is unclear how quickly Eta gets swept west around an approaching upper-level low-pressure system over the Gulf of Mexico.

 If Eta ends up in the eastern Gulf, places like western Florida, coastal Alabama, or the shores of Mississippi would have to keep an eye out.
-While the waters are cooling and the strength of any tropical storm or hurricane would likely be capped, that part of the country is very vulnerable to storm surge from even weaker tropical systems.
+While the waters are cooling and the strength of any tropical storm or hurricane would probably be capped, that part of the country is very vulnerable to storm surge from even weaker tropical systems.

 Alternatively, Eta could sweep through the Florida Straits, holding its own as a strong tropical storm before hitting South Florida.
 A hurricane would be less likely in that scenario given the limited time Eta would have post-Cuba over warm waters to spin back up again.